oblador/react-native-vector-icons/README.md

 * Recompile the project.

 #### Red screen with "Unrecognized font family" error on iOS
-* Make sure you've added the fonts to your XCode project.
+* Make sure you've added manually the reference of your `.ttf` on your xcodeproj `Resources` folder.
 * Check that the font you are trying to use appears in `Info.plist`, if you've added the whole folder and it's blue in color, then you need to add it to the path.
 * Check that the font is copied in the *Copy Bundle Resources in Build Phases*.
 * Recompile the project.